sabpdo/portfolio-sabpdo/docs/assignments/assignment3.md

 - Restrict caregivers to only allow or deny user actions.
 (Chosen)

 **Rationale**:
 To preserve the autonomy of elderly users while providing necessary support, I decided to limit the level of access trusted caregivers have.
 Instead of granting full control or access to private conversations, caregivers can only allow or deny specific actions, like approving critical posts or messages.
-This avoids potential ethical concerns around surveillance and privacy violations, as full access could undermine the user’s independence.
+This avoids potential ethical concerns around surveillance and privacy violations, as full access could reduce the user’s independence.
 By striking this balance, the app empowers elderly users while still offering a safeguard against harmful or unsafe behavior.